iMikie/Semantic-UI-Rails/README.md

 # Semantic-UI-Rails
 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/SUI_screenshot.png)

-#### Creating user interfaces in HTML and CSS is tedious.

 ####[Semantic-UI](www.semantic-ui.com) is one of the newest and most promising toolkits.
 ```
 It's beautiful, responsive (i.e. adjusts to mobile), and provides complex UI widgets gracefully.
+It provides an amazing authentication facility, and extensive support for theming, so you can
+create visually unique yet consistent designs.
 ```
 ####This site/repo shows how to use Semantic-UI with Rails.

-Semantic-UI: is a library of HTML-CSS-Javascript and JQuery that makes it easier to create beautiful, responsive (i.e. adjust well to phone and tablet size) user interfaces.
-It is written in HTML, CSS, Javascript and JQuery.
-You need to know these to use it.
+Semantic-UI is a library written in HTML-CSS-Javascript and JQuery You need to know these to use it.
 Though Semantic-UI has lots of documentation, there is no tutorial so depending on your level of experience, it may take a while to wrap your head around it and make it play nice with Rails.
 I hope to save you that trouble.

 1. This **README** describes how to add Semantic-UI to a new or existing Rails app.
 2. This **repo** contains a new Rails 4.2.3 app with Semantic-UI already set up, and several examples structured for Rails.
 See "Using the Basic Semantic-UI Rails App".